menvuthy/Vuthy/_posts/2020-10-23-flood-cambo.md

 print(Chart.image.histogram(image, roi, 500));
 ---
 ```
-{% include gallery id="gallery3" caption="Figure 15: Histogram of VV showing the value for differnt type of landuse." %}
+{% include gallery id="gallery3" caption="Figure 15: Histogram of VV showing the value for different type of landuse." %}

 **3. Extract and export the image of inundation area**